nus-cs2030s/2425-s2/docs/micro/operations.md

     “.. the ratio of time spent reading versus writing is well over 10 to 1.
 We are constantly reading old code as part of the effort to write new code."

     ― Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship

-As a programmer, we spend a significant amount of time reading source code.

 ### Navigation Within a File